Kunull/Writeups/docs/Pwn College/Intercepting Communication.md

   type      = 0xffff
 ```

-Now that we have the correct fields, we are ready to send the packet.
+Now that we have the correct fields, we are ready to send the packet on the `eth0` interface.

 ```python
 >>> sendp(Ether(src="66:73:a8:6d:31:49", dst="ff:ff:ff:ff:ff:ff", type=0xFFFF), iface="eth0")